-To manually shut off a remote start:
+To shut off the engine:

+- Press and hold Ω until the parking lamps turn off.

-- Turn on the hazard warning flashers. - Turn the ignition switch on and then off.
+- Turn on the hazard warning flashers.

+- Turn the ignition on and then off.

-Conditions in Which the Remote Start Will Not Work
+Conditions in Which Remote Start Will Not Work

-The remote start will not operate if any of the following occur:
+The remote vehicle start feature will not operate if:

-- The hood is open.
+- A transmitter is in the vehicle.

 - The vehicle is on.

+- The hood is not closed.

+- The hazard warning flashers are on.

 - There is an emission control system malfunction.

-- The vehicle is not in park.
+- The engine coolant temperature is too high.

-- The hazard switch is on.
+- The oil pressure is low.

-- Two remote starts or a remote start with an extension have already been used.
+- Two remote vehicle starts or a start with an extension have already been used.